malvikasharan/developing_collaborative_document/README.md

 ## THIS IS A DEMO FOLDER

-"This session on "Developing Collaboratie document" will introduce you to GitHub as tool for creating documents online with your collaborators.
-The goal is to make you comfortable with a Collaborative workflow in the GitHub interface.
-Practice adding resources to online project folders, working with tasks and issues, writing messages when committing any change, making and reviewing change requests from others and merging them.
-You'll also practice good communication with contributors."
+- This practical session on "Developing Collaboratie document" will introduce you to GitHub as tool for creating documents online with your collaborators.
+- The goal is to make you comfortable with a Collaborative workflow in the GitHub interface.
+- Practice adding resources to online project folders, working with tasks and issues, writing messages when committing any change, making and reviewing change requests from others and merging them.
+- You'll also practice good communication with contributors.

-- Venue: EMBL Room 202
+**Venue**: EMBL Room 202
-- Date: March 8, 2019
+**Date**: March 8, 2019
-- Time: 13:30 - 15:00
+**Time**: 13:30 - 15:00
-- Contact: Malvika Sharan
+**Contact**: Malvika Sharan

 - Prerequisite: No prior experience with GitHub is needed.
 Bring any real life scenario where developing collborative document will be useful for you.
 Please bring your own laptop to this event.